HandsOnDataViz/book/docs/HandsOnDataViz.md

 When working with data, the terms *median* and *percentile* are more useful terms when making comparisons because they resist the influence of *outliers* at the extreme ends of the series.
-For example, imagine the same umbers as above, but replace the 5 with 100 to serve as an outlier.
+For example, imagine the same numbers as above, but replace the 5 with 100 to serve as an outlier.
 Suddenly the mean jumps up to 22, but the median remains the same at 3, as shown in Figure <a href="#fig:mean-vs-median">6.1</a>.
 There’s an old joke that when a billionaire walks into a room, everyone